k-box/k-box/docs/developer/thumbnails.md

 Some default thumbnail generator requires [ImageMagick](https://www.imagemagick.org/script/index.php).
 You can install it as a [PECL extension](https://pecl.php.net/package/imagick).

-For Windows installation you might want to follow [this guide](https://mlocati.github.io/articles/php-windows-imagick.html)
+For Windows installation you might want to follow [this guide](https://mlocati.github.io/articles/php-windows-imagick.html).
+In addition ghostscript is required to generate PDF thumbnails.
+Therefore you need to download a [Ghostscript release](https://github.com/ArtifexSoftware/ghostpdl-downloads/releases) (tried with version 9.25)

 ### Testing